Zero-irp/ViewProj-Blog/_posts/2025-07-17-part-3-finding-and-reversing-matrices.md

 Now that we have confirmed that this is in fact the view projection matrix lets try to reconstruct it manually

-1. Take the suspected Projection Matrix
+1. Take the inverse of the Camera World Matrix
-2. Multiply it by the inverse of the Camera World Matrix
+2. Multiply it with the suspected Projection Matrix

 ![ESP-Image1](/ViewProj-Blog/assets/images/part-3/discrepency-vp-with-vp-multiply.png)
 Here for some reason it doesn't quite match's up although quite similar.